 Another component you need is a booster pump.
 Since atmospheric tanks aren’t pressurized, a booster pump exerts the pressure required.

 Overall, even though you need these components, it’s equally crucial to have good quality components as well.

 Capacity and Sizing

-Getting the proper-sized RO system is the key.
+Getting the proper-sized whole house RO system is the key.
 This depends on how much water your household consumes on average.

 On average a regular 4 people sized family, uses up to 100 gallons of water per day individually which amounts to approximately 400 gallons of water a day.